 Life Cycle Assessment

-Understanding the impact our products have on the environment is crucial for Innospec and our customers, in order to implement an effective sustainability and carbon reduction strategy.
-This impact can be measured through life cycle (LCA) and product carbon footprint (PCF) assessments.
+Understanding the impact our products have on the environment is crucial for Innospec and our customers to implement an effective sustainability and carbon reduction strategy.
+This impact can be measured through Life Cycle Assessments (LCA) and Product Carbon Footprints (PCF).

-Since 2022, Innospec has developed and implemented a program for the assessment of its products, including an internal methodology and signoff process.
-In 2023, we completed a number of PCFs across our Performance Chemicals and Fuel Specialties businesses.
+Since 2022, Innospec has developed and implemented a program to determine the carbon footprint of its products.
+In 2024, we continued to calculate PCFs for a number of materials across our Performance Chemicals and Fuel Specialties businesses.
+A total of 93 products have now been evaluated for their global warming potential.

 • The TfS PCF Guideline for the Chemical Industry and the PACT Guidance for the Accounting and Exchange of Product Life Cycle Emissions.